 Types of School:

-Community Schools - Local Authority owned and run, but since the introduction of Local Management of Schools the governing bodies and head teachers enjoy a large degree of autonomy over how their limited budgets should be spent.
+Community Schools - Local Authority owned and run, but since the introduction of Local Management of Schools the governing bodies and head teachers enjoy a large degree of autonomy over how their budgets should be spent.

-Voluntary Aided and Voluntary Controlled Schools - funded primarily by the Local Authority but the church will have a major influence in the management of the school and will also contribute funds.
+Voluntary Aided and Voluntary Controlled Schools - funded primarily by the Local Authority but the Church will have a major influence in the management of the school and will also contribute funds.

 Primary and Comprehensive schools - the most common form, a two tier non-selective system.
+Typically pupils are 4-11 and 11-16 (or 18) respectively.

 First, Middle and Upper schools (the latter normally covering the 13 to 18 age range) - a three tier system run by a number of Local Authorities.